Why is Donald Trump under investigation but Hillary Clinton isn’t?

 Corruption is Legal in America means that we have both sets of Party Brass gorging at the same hog troughs.

-People keep saying that “Hillary wasn’t ever found guilty of anything!!” yet that’s absolutely NOT what Comey said in his findings.* In fact that claim of there being nothing found is the exact opposite of his actual words in his nationally televised statement on the investigation. *(Full Statement cited and linked below so you can go look for yourself)
+People keep saying that “Hillary wasn’t ever found guilty of anything!!” yet that’s absolutely NOT what Comey said in his findings.* In fact that claim of there being nothing found is the exact opposite of his actual words in his nationally televised statement on the investigation. *(Full Comey FBI Statement cited, analysed, and linked below so you can go look for yourself)

 Here’s what one Federal Judge said about it… Judge says Hillary Clinton’s private emails violated policy

 She violated the requirements of the Open Records Act which mandates that all job related communication be turned over to the National Archive upon departure.